cue-3/re-cue/pages/content/_index.md

 description: "Automatically generate comprehensive documentation from your existing codebase"
 ---

-## Comprehensive Reverse Engineering
+## Universal Reverse Engineering Toolkit

-RE-cue is a powerful toolkit that automatically analyzes your Java and Spring Boot projects to generate detailed documentation, helping you understand and maintain complex codebases.
+RE-cue is a powerful, multi-framework toolkit that automatically analyzes your applications to generate detailed documentation, helping you understand and maintain complex codebases across multiple technology stacks.